cyberbotics/webots-doc/automobile/nature.md

 the density of three to be generated (in trees per meter square).
 - `type`: Defines the type of threes, in case of `random` type, the forest will be mixed.
+- `groundTexture`: Defines the texture of the forest ground.
 - `withSnow`: Defines whether the texture used should have snow on top.
 - `minHeight and maxHeight`: Defines the height interval.
 The height of each tree is independently and randomly selected between `minHeight` and `maxHeight`.